 I saw them all die and so I was dead too though I still walked the earth.
 I was with old Lavarcham for a while but not for long as the King wanted his prize.
-The fool King thought I would have pity on him.
+The King thought I would go with him.
 I told him to kill me and that he was a vile suitor for a woman and he had lost all the good men he would ever have and all the loyalty he would ever receive.
-I taunted him with the departure of Fergus to Connaught where he had been welcomed in by the great Queen Meadhbh.
-I had nothing to lose but my life when I said those things but the fool still thought I would come round to wanting the jewels of a Queen.
+I taunted him with the departure of Fergus to Connaught who has left him because of his treachery.
+I said, Fergus has been welcomed in by the great Queen Meadhbh and from what I know about her you should be afraid.
+I annoyed him.
+I had nothing to lose but my life when I said those things but the fool still had it in his head that I would come round to wanting the jewels of a Queen.

 I had already been a Queen.
-He had nothing to entice me.
-He asked me then, was there any man that I hated more than him and I said I hated in equal measure, the executioner who offered himself to do the killing of the sons of Usnach.
-So Conchubar sent me to be the executioner’s wife for a year to rid me of my memories in preparation to be his wife.
-But I was like the mountain given to Rough-Red Buinne that never yielded a blade of grass after its tainted getting.
-I would never be with another man and to make sure of that I traded my wedding ring for a sharp knife and I thrust it deep into my broken heart.
+King Conchubar had nothing that would ever entice me.
+He asked me then, was there any man that I hated more than he.
+I said I hated in equal measure the executioner who offered himself to do the killing of the sons of Usnach.
+So he sent me to be the executioner’s chattel for a year to rid me of my memories in preparation to be his wife.
+But what he didn’t know was I was like the mountain given to bribe Rough-Red Buinne.
+I was the same as that mountain that never yielded a blade of grass after its tainted getting.
+I would never yield to another man and so, to make sure of that I traded my wedding ring for a sharp knife and thrust it deep into my broken heart.